 Google Drive is a fantastic place to store your files, with highly generous free plans and large storage capacity with the paid plans.
 It synchronizes files across devices and allows users to share and collaborate files.
 Google Drive is perfect for those who constantly work on the go, as the application is accessible on multiple devices and software.

-Some of the pros of using Google drive include:
+Some of the pros of using Google drive include the following:

-- Offline Access – Despite being primarily an online workspace, users can still access their files even when offline.
+- Offline Access: Despite being primarily an online workspace, users can still access their files even offline.

-Although there are other players in the cloud storage marketplace, including OneDrive (Microsoft), Dropbox, and Amazon Cloud Drive, Google Drive is above the rest for the amount of storage provided.
+Although other players in the cloud storage marketplace exist, including OneDrive (Microsoft), Dropbox, and Amazon Cloud Drive, Google Drive is above the rest for the storage provided.
 Google Drives gives free 15 GB of personal/business file storage, with 2 TB business plans costing $12/month.
 Even additional storage plans are available when using Google One for people with immense storage needs.

-Regardless of storage space limits, you may need to free some space up in your Google Drive account occasionally.
-Maybe you have a lot of personal videos and photos to store, or you may not be willing to pay a monthly subscription and just want to stick to your 15 GB of free storage.
+Regardless of storage space limits, you may need to occasionally free some space up in your Google Drive account.
+Maybe you have a lot of personal videos and photos to store, or you may not be willing to pay a monthly subscription and want to stick to your 15 GB of free storage.

-Regardless, when you need to get that storage organized and slimmed down, you’ll find that Google Drive is a bit feature-light in the area of file management.
-Specifically, it’s impossible within the Google Drive web interface to find out how big each folder is.
-You can look at individual file sizes, but the total size of the folder is a mystery.
+Regardless, when you need to get that storage organized and slimmed down, you’ll find that Google Drive is a bit feature-light in file management.
+Specifically, it’s impossible within the Google Drive web interface to determine each folder’s size.
+You can look at individual file sizes, but the folder’s total size is a complete mystery.

 Nonetheless, getting a folder’s size information in Drive is possible.
 Let’s get started.

-If you’re just looking for significantly sized files so you can clear them out, there’s a quick workaround that will let you skip the rest of this article.
+If you’re looking for significantly sized files to clear out, a quick workaround will let you skip the rest of this article.

 - Go to “Google Drive.”